Don’t Fall For It: Tips to Keep You Safe and Steady on Your Feet

 1. Speak Up

 Being transparent is one of the best ways to reduce the risk of falling.
-Talking openly with your healthcare provider and learning prevention strategies is the first step to improving your safety.
+Talking openly with your healthcare provider, family or loved ones and learning prevention strategies is the first step to improving your safety.
 Healthcare providers will assess your condition(s) and recommend the appropriate care based on their findings.
 In addition, it may be a good idea to consult with a doctor or pharmacist to review your medications for any potential side effects that would increase your odds of falling.

 2. Keep Moving